 - Nomination Letter.
 The faculty member sponsoring the research project provides a nomination letter describing the student's research contribution.
 The nomination letter should address the criteria listed below.

 - Selection Committee.
-The selection of the best senior thesis will be done by a committee of two faculty members and one undergraduate advisor according to the criteria below.
+The selection of the best senior thesis will be done by a committee of two faculty members and one undergraduate adviser according to the criteria below.

 - Announcement of the Award.
 The announcement of the Best Senior Thesis Award will take place at the departmental graduation ceremony on graduation day.